intel/dffml/README.md

 Documentation for the latest release is hosted at https://intel.github.io/dffml/

-Documentation for the master branch is hosted at https://intel.github.io/dffml/master/index.html
+Documentation for the main branch is hosted at https://intel.github.io/dffml/master/index.html

 ## Contributing